UnixJunkie/SEED/docs/source/tutorials/preparation.rst

 To run the code provided in this tutorial as is, you should set the ``PYTHONSCRIPTS`` variable to ``"SEED/scripts/python"``.

+**Note** that the Python scripts we provide were written in Python 2.
+A few of them will require minor modifications to be run with Python 3.

 .. _lig_from_pdb:

 Ligand Preparation from a PDB